 • Promote socialization.
 Exposure to a variety of people and other animals as the puppy grows and develops, especially during the first 4 months, will help prevent asocial behaviours, fears, and biting.

 You should never use physical punishment with a puppy.
 This includes:

 • Forcing the puppy to the floor, or pinning him down

 • Thumping or swatting his nose, hitting, or kicking

 • Pushing his nose into feces (punishment for inappropriate soiling)

 • Forcibly removing an object from his mouth

 • Choke chains, pinch collars, electric collars or throw chains

 And they should never be used as punishment devices.
-A study was done in Germany in 2006 in which dogs were given high intensity electrical stimulation, delivered with poor timing (meaning inconsistently with regard to the dog’s behavior).
+A study was done in Germany in 2006 in which dogs were given high-intensity electrical stimulation, delivered with poor timing (meaning inconsistently with regard to the dog’s behaviour).
 These dogs showed severe and persistent stress symptoms.

 Therefore, ordinary use of these devices will most likely cause your puppy to grow into a dog that is fearful, aggressive, and asocial.